Tanay200210/portfolio/README.md

 - [Certificate](./TATA)

 **Data Analyst** (December 2020 to March 2022)
-- Worked as an analyst at a successfully run local business(beauty salons) in Pune, India
+- Worked as an analyst at a successfully run local business chain (beauty salons) in Pune, India
 - Helped in data collection, analysis, and revenue optimization.

 ### Projects